eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- check the accuracy of the image resizer method on admin controller. -> Done, refactored the function a bit.
 - change |file| to temp_file later (admin controller ln.
 240, currently it's called file, same as the iterator of its parent block)
 - Use application_ helper size_breakpoints in admin controller instead of own method.
 - Server side verification of file -> image